linces/linces/README.md

-- 🔭 I’m working on the development and maintenance of software for Public Accounting, Sanitation Management, Municipal Taxes with Delphi, Firebird and many others technologies.
+**- 🔭** I’m currently working on the development and maintenance of software for Public Accounting, Sanitation Management, Municipal Taxes with Delphi, Firebird and many others technologies in daily work.
+Some personal projects with Dart/Flutter, and some freelancer jobs in ReactJS and React Native.

 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fgjbae1212%2Fhit-counter)](https://hits.seeyoufarm.com)